 Before you take your new watch anywhere near water, it is extremely important to know if it is water resistant or waterproof.
-There is definitely a difference.
+There is a definite difference.
 Both water resistant and waterproof refer to how the watch was built to sustain exposure to water.

-The term “water resistant” is much more widely used these days when it comes to watches.
-It typically means that it can withstand some moisture or water, such as rain or a splash from a kitchen sink while doing dishes.
+Water resistant typically means that it can withstand some moisture or water, such as rain or a splash from a kitchen sink while doing dishes.
 Water resistant watches, however, are not built to keep water out when they are completely submerged.

 · High temperatures of water like in a bath or hot tub.